Your gift is 100% tax deductible

 For medical questions, we encourage you to review our information with your doctor.

-Chemotherapy (chemo) is the use of drugs for treating a disease such as cancer.
-Some chemo drugs can be swallowed as pills, while others are injected by needle into a vein or muscle.
-These drugs are considered systemic treatment because they enter the bloodstream and reach most areas of the body.
+Chemotherapy (chemo) is the use of drugs to treat cancer.
+Some chemo drugs can be swallowed as pills, while others are injected by needle into a vein or under the skin.
+These drugs enter the bloodstream and reach most areas of the body.
 This type of treatment is useful for diseases such as MDS that are not only in one part of the body.
-The purpose of the chemo is to kill the abnormal stem cells in the bone marrow and allow normal ones to grow back.

 A major side effect of these drugs is usually an early drop in blood cell counts, which tends to get better as the drug begins to work.
 Other side effects can include:

 The chemo drug most often used for MDS is cytarabine (ara-C).
-It can be given by itself at a low-dose, which can often help control the disease, but doesn’t often put it into remission.
+It can be given by itself at a low dose, which can often help control the disease, but doesn’t often put it into remission.

 Other chemo drugs might be used as well.